m-rcd/shiny-pancake/README.md

 ## Approach

-- I have opted to initially complete the API using a local storage instead of a SQL database for two reasons.
+I opted to initially complete the API using a local storage instead of a SQL database for two reasons.
 One, it will allow a developer to use the app without having to setup the database before hand.
 Two, it allowed me to focus on the structure of my code.
 However, I implemented it using an interface so that once I have the structure completed, I can easily use that interface to plug in a database.

 ## Further Development